juliajung11/website.code/content/home/research.md

 </div>

 ### Doctoral Dissertation (In Progress)
 + Jung, Yujin J. "Populism Studies in Comparative Perspective: Text Analysis of Populist Rhetoric in East Asia"
++ Jung, Yujin J. "Populist Attitudes and Gender in the United States"

 ### Work in Progress